-For churches that operate over multiple sites/campuses/locations, ChurchSuite includes a fantastic Multi-site feature that allows you to assign the contact and other details within in your ChurchSuite database to a particular site.
+For customers that operate across multiple sites, campuses or geographic locations, ChurchSuite includes fantastic multi-site functionality that allows you to assign people and other details within your ChurchSuite database to different sites.

 In this article

 The process of setting up your various sites is really simple - it begins with adding each additional site and then assigning the user permissions for each site - without site permissions your users will be unable to access a newly-added site and the data therein!
 Each ChurchSuite account begins with a single site.
 This article explains how to add additional sites and how multi-site works across the different parts of the ChurchSuite ecosystem - in ChurchSuite, My ChurchSuite, My Consent, Connect, Embed and Donate.
 Let's get started...

 To add a new site, head into the Administrator area and select the Sites section.
 Click Add site.

 On the Add site pop-up, enter the site Name, optional site Initials (a short abbreviation), the Address and Postcode (required for Location reports) and select a site Colour to distinguish your sites in location reports.
 Click Save.